Melancholy, dance-like, impressive

 Iván Fischer has appeared at Young Euro Classic on numerous occasions, such as his concert with the Schleswig-Holstein Festival Orchestra in 2010.
 He is also a member of the festival’s Artistic Advisory Board.
-Since 2012, Iván Fischer has been Music Director of the Konzerthaus Berlin and chief conductor of the Konzerthaus Orchestra Berlin from 2012 to 2018.
+Iván Fischer was music director of the Konzerthaus Berlin and chief conductor of the Konzerthaus Orchestra Berlin from 2012 to 2018.
 Since the 2018/19 season he has been the orchestra’s conductor laureate.

 2011 – 2020: Iván Fischer (Ungarn): “Young Euro Classic Festival hymn”